Song Joong-ki: Public image

-Former journalist Kim Young-ho said that he is more than just a Hallyu star and called him "a man of character."
+Former journalist Kim Young-ho said that he is more than just a hallyu star and called him "a man of character."
 He also stated that "He is humble, well-mannered and very polite.
 Even after he rose to stardom, there was no change in his demeanor and he's still humble."
 Actor So Ji-sub described him as "a manly man without any pretense."
 Other personalities in South Korea that have been vocal of his good manners include Gummy, DinDin, Park Hoon, Kim Jong-kook, Onew, Moon Chae-won, Park Bo-young, Jo In-sung, and Lee Kwang-soo.
 He is also known for his regular donations to several causes and participation in philanthropic acts.

-Song considers it his "responsibility" to be aware of his influence on fans that expanded overseas, saying that "I could have never made it to such a position without the help of many others.
+Song considers his "responsibility" to be aware of his influence on fans that expanded overseas, saying that "I could have never made it to such a position without the help of many others.
 I think the effort and hard work of my predecessors, staff members, and fans have contributed to such a result.
 Thus, I do have a sense of responsibility.
 I want to live up to my reputation as a Korean citizen, actor, and person.
 I will try my best to be modest but confident at all times."
 In 2017, when asked about starring in The Battleship Island that shows the sensitive subject of Korean-Japanese history, he expressed that it was a small expression of his beliefs.

-After years of aversion to social media, Song opened his official Instagram account under the username “hi_songjoongki” on February 14, 2021, directly managed by his agency History D&C. When interviewed for KBS News 9 in 2016, Song revealed that it was challenging for him to keep up with the latest technology, including social media.
+After years of aversion to social media, Song opened his official Instagram account under the username "hi_songjoongki" on February 14, 2021, directly managed by his agency History D&C. When interviewed for KBS News 9 in 2016, Song revealed that it was challenging for him to keep up with the latest technology, including social media.
 His fancafe, established in early 2006, became his way to communicate with his official fandom named "Ki Aile", which means "Ki's wings".
 Song said the fans were like his wings for they lift him up, emotionally and financially, by voting for him and buying the products he endorses as well as watch all his movies and TV shows.